labri-progress/AIFEX/dashboard/views/evaluation/amazon-assisted.md

     <figcaption>Pink + Red or Orange : Prefer clicking on the third iphone, with the blue borders (chose the red or orange one if there are no other option)</figcaption>

 </figure>

-* Do some actions that do not have the pink circle, as changing product quantity, making more filters ...
-* Avoid clicking on the red or orange borders, when possible.

 <h2>Step 4</h2>